aldrinmathew/keymesh_old/README.md

 My changes so far:
 1. Added the Python file outside the ZIP file for easier collaboration.
 2. Corrected spelling of button from "Keyfame Mesh" to "Keyframe Mesh"
-3. Added Shortcut `Ctrl Shift Q` to add a keyframe for the selected mesh, for faster workflows.
+3. Added Shortcut `Ctrl Shift A` to add a keyframe for the selected mesh, for faster workflows.

 ## Documentation